BorisNaguet/sbt-cxf-wsdl2java/README.md

 sbt-cxf-wsdl2java
 =================

-an sbt plugin for generating java artifacts from WSDL using cxf
+An sbt plugin for generating java artifacts from WSDL using cxf.

+For the moment, this fork only updates scala (to 2.10.6 because it's the version used to RUN sbt but your project can be 2.11 or 2.12), sbt (to 0.13.15) and CXF (to 3.1.12).

 ## Requirements